 There is one exam opportunity offered for all examinations during the relevant semester.
-The next opportunity will take place in March 19, 2023.
-Students who want to re-take the examination shall contact the course administrator before March 6, 2023.
+The next opportunity will take place in March 15, 2024.
+Students who want to re-take the examination shall contact the course administrator at the latest March 8, 2024.